2.142.2 Service Catalog Management Process and Procedures

 • Defines the use and location of Service Catalog items

-• Communicates SCM changes to the impacted stakeholders
+• Communicates SCM changes to impacted stakeholders

 Service Owner Accountable for the availability, performance, quality, and cost of one or more services.
-Uses the Service Catalog to set customer expectations.
+Uses Service Catalog to set customer expectations.

 The role’s responsibilities include:

-• Responsible for communicating service information to impacted customers
+• Communicating service information to impacted customers

 ACIO Liaisons (SCM Working Group) Are knowledgeable about the SCM Process.
 Can be Service Providers, Service Owners, IT Support Staff or Service Customers.